lyraongithub/VatsimStationStatus/README.md

 ## Still in developmment:
 - [ ] Inpliment setting of station at startup.
-- [ ] Impliment Discord webhook intergration.
+- [X] Impliment Discord webhook intergration.
-- [ ] Tidy up output to print only on status change?
+- [ ] Improve Discord webhook intergration to only post on status change.